Home Challenges Archive FAQs T&Cs Media Contact

 Q: Who can apply?

-You can apply as an individual or as a team.
+We welcome proposal submissions by individuals or from teams.
 If you are registering as a team, we ask that one team member registers with a personal email and you indicate the other team members in the form.

 Q: What project would I work on?

-Possible projects that you can work on will be published on GitHub as issues.
-The idea is that you can ask clarifying questions in order to tailor your submission.
+Please use GitHub also as channel to ask related clarifying questions to tailor your submission.
 At the same time, these questions might be also useful for others interested in the challenge.

 Q: What is the selection process?